csc-training/geocomputing/python/puhti/README.md

     * `Launch`
 * Wait a moment -> Connect to Jupyter
 * Jupyter opens up in the browser
 * Open folder with the exercise files from the left browser panel `/scratch/project_200xxxx/cscusername>/geocomputing/python/puhti` and find the file ending with `.ipynb`.
-Execute each code cell one after the other with `shift` +`enter`.
+Execute each code cell one after the other with `Shift+Enter`.

 Jupyter is nice for prototyping and testing, however if we want to use this process as part of a larger script, or make it possible to more easily adapt the script to run on other files or calculate other vegetation indices, we need to generalize it.
 This means for example to put parts into functions so that they can be reused.
 You can find one such cleaned up and generalized script in `01_serial/single_core_example.py`.
 Let's take a look at how it differs and what we can do with it.